cern-eos/eos/doc/intro.rst

 Protocols and Clients
 ---------------------

-The native protocol is the **xrootd** protocol, which providess additional functionalities like vector reads, third party copy transfers etc.
+The native protocol is the **xrootd** protocol, which provides additional functionalities like vector reads, third party copy transfers etc.

 A second embedded protocol is **http/webdav** currently implemented using `libmicrohttpd`.